Soccer-World Cup 2022: why is Qatar a controversial location for the FIFA tournament? | Sports-Games

 FIFA has written to World Cup teams urging them to focus on the football in Qatar and not let the sport be dragged into ideological or political battles.
 LGBT+ AND WOMEN'S RIGHTS

-Homosexuality is illegal in the conservative Muslim country, and some soccer players have raised concerns for fans travelling for the event, especially lesbian, gay, bisexual and transgender (LGBT) individuals and women, who rights groups say Qatari laws discriminate against.
-But World Cup organisers have repeatedly said that everyone, no matter their sexual orientation or background, are welcome during the tournament.
+Homosexuality is illegal in the conservative Muslim country, and some soccer players have raised concerns for fans travelling to the event, especially lesbian, gay, bisexual and transgender (LGBT) individuals and women, who rights groups say Qatari laws discriminate against.
+But World Cup organisers have repeatedly said that everyone, no matter their sexual orientation or background, is welcome during the tournament.

 Less than two weeks before the finals, Khalid Salman, a Qatar World Cup ambassador and former international, told German broadcaster ZDF that homosexuality was "damage in the mind".
 He added that the country expects more than one million visitors for the World Cup and anyone coming to Qatar for the tournament should "accept our rules here".